-Applications must be written in English and must be complete (i.e., consist of all the requested elements and information) and respect all administrative and technical requirements (e.g., proposal or CV format, declarations, technical requirements of the services, sample requirements).
-Incomplete applications or applications that do not meet the requirements will be considered not admissible and will be rejected at the administrative review stage.
+Applications must be written in English and must be complete (i.e., consist of all the requested elements and information).
+Incomplete applications will be considered not eligible and will be rejected at the administrative review stage.

 The application form consists of six components: